 Perform complete blood count (CBC) before initiating therapy with KISQALI.
 Monitor CBC every 2 weeks for the first 2 cycles, at the beginning of each of the subsequent 4 cycles, and as clinically indicated.
 Based on the severity of the neutropenia, KISQALI may require dose interruption, reduction, or discontinuation.

-Embryo-fetal toxicity.
+Embryofetal toxicity.
 Based on findings from animal studies and the mechanism of action, KISQALI can cause fetal harm when administered to a pregnant woman.
-In animal reproduction studies, administration of KISQALI to pregnant rats and rabbits during organogenesis caused embryo-fetal toxicities at maternal exposures that were 0.6 and 1.5 times the human clinical exposure, respectively, based on area under the curve.
+In animal reproduction studies, administration of KISQALI to pregnant rats and rabbits during organogenesis caused embryofetal toxicities at maternal exposures that were 0.6 and 1.5 times the human clinical exposure, respectively, based on area under the curve.
 Advise pregnant women of the potential risk to a fetus.
 Advise women of reproductive potential to use effective contraception during therapy with KISQALI and for at least 3 weeks after the last dose.

 Laboratory abnormalities.
-The most common laboratory abnormalities occurring in patients receiving KISQALI + letrozole (all grades, incidence ≥20%) were leukocyte count decrease (93%), neutrophil count decrease (93%), hemoglobin decrease (57%), lymphocyte count decrease (51%), ALT increase (46%), AST increase (44%), platelet count decrease (29%), and creatinine increase (20%).
-The most common grade 3/4 laboratory abnormalities (incidence >2%) were neutrophil count decrease (60%), leukocyte count decrease (34%), lymphocyte count decrease (14%), ALT increase (10%), AST increase (7%), and phosphorus decrease (6%).
+Across clinical trials of patients with advanced or metastatic breast cancer, the most common laboratory abnormalities reported in the KISQALI arm vs placebo arm (all grades, pooled incidence ≥20% and ≥5% higher than placebo arm) were leukocyte count decrease (94% vs 30%), neutrophil count decrease (93% vs 25%), hemoglobin decrease (66% vs 38%), lymphocyte count decrease (61% vs 26%), AST increase (47% vs 38%), ALT increase (44% vs 36%), creatinine increase (38% vs 13%), and platelet count decrease (31% vs 9%).
+The most common grade 3/4 laboratory abnormalities (incidence >5%) were neutrophil count decrease (59% vs 2%), leukocyte count decrease (32% vs 1%), lymphocyte count decrease (15% vs 4%), ALT increase (10% vs 2%), and AST increase (7% vs 2%).